ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 ### Preparation

-Before you are able to deploy the Sample Application to AWS, follow the steps below to prepare your AWS account:
+Before you can deploy the Sample Application to AWS, follow the steps below to prepare your AWS account:

 1. Create an AWS account if you do not already have one.
 Follow the instructions provided in this [forum post](https://repost.aws/knowledge-center/create-and-activate-aws-account) for more information on how you can create an AWS account.
 2. Create an IAM user with the necessary permissions to deploy the Sample Application.
-Follow the instructions provided in this [guide](https://medium.com/@sam.xzo.developing/create-aws-iam-user-02ee9c65c877) to create a IAM user.
-Make sure to attach the [AdministratorAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) policy to the IAM user to ensure that the user has the necessary permissions to deploy the Sample Application.
+Follow the instructions provided in this [guide](https://medium.com/@sam.xzo.developing/create-aws-iam-user-02ee9c65c877) to create an IAM user.
+Make sure to attach the [AdministratorAccess](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) policy to the IAM user to ensure the user has the necessary permissions to deploy the Sample Application.
-    1. This is important as you are highly advised against using the root account to make changes to your AWS resources.
+    1. This is important as you are highly advised against using the root account to change your AWS resources.

 > [!WARNING]
 > Even though you are also recommended to keep permissions as minimal as possible, for the purposes of this guide, you